EXPLORE DENALI NATIONAL PARK, ALASKA | RETURN HOME

 How to Get Into the Park

-You can drive 15 miles to Savage River and hike there, parking your car near the river, and going up to the
+You can also drive 15 miles to Savage River and hike there, parking

-If you want to go past Savage River, go to the Wilderness Access Center and sign up for
+you want to go past Savage River, go to the Denali Bus Depot

-a bus (where you bring your own food and water and can get on and off) or a tour bus (where a box lunch and drink are provided at a higher
+get on and off) or a tour bus (where a box lunch and drink are provided

-pay your entrance fee to the park as part of the ticket.
-Rates vary according to the distance.
+you sign up, you’ll also pay your entrance fee to the park as part of

 Taking the Bus